fairdirect/foodrescue-app/README.md

     sudo apt install kirigami2-dev libkf5kirigami2-doc
     ```

-    If you have to install Kirigami 5.68.0 manually, choose the corresponding commit `f47bf906` ([source](https://invent.kde.org/frameworks/kirigami/-/tags)).
-Avoiding a higher version can be necessary if it does not build with your system's Qt libraries otherwise.
+    Under other distributions, you may have to install Kirigami 5.68.0 manually; in that case choose the corresponding commit `f47bf906` ([source](https://invent.kde.org/frameworks/kirigami/-/tags)).
+Avoiding a higher version can be necessary as that higher version may require newer Qt libraries than provided by your system.

     Note that KDE Kirigami is a lightweight library independent of the KDE Plasma desktop environment – it has no dependencies beyond Qt, and you don't need KDE Plasma installed to use it or develop for it.